nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

     assert pending_events[1].timestamp == aggregate.modified_on

-The :func:`~eventsourcing.domain.Aggregate.collect_events` method is called without any arguments.
+The :func:`~eventsourcing.domain.BaseAggregate.collect_events` method is called without any arguments.
 In the example above, we can see two aggregate event objects have been collected, because we created an aggregate and then triggered a subsequent event.